 - Swimming may increase exposure to infection.
 If you swim, do not submerge your face in water.
 Do not use hot tubs.

-- Report to your doctor any symptoms of fever, chills, cough, difficulty breathing, rash or changes in skin, and severe diarrhea or vomiting.
+- Report to your health care provider any symptoms of fever, chills, cough, difficulty breathing, rash or changes in skin, and severe diarrhea or vomiting.
 Fever is one of the first signs of infection.

 - Report to your ophthalmologist any signs of eye discharge or changes in vision.
-Patients who undergo radiation or who are on long-term steroid therapy have an increased risk for cataracts.
+People who undergo radiation or who are on long-term steroid therapy have an increased risk for cataracts.

 Other Side Effects and Complications

-In younger patients, there is a small long-term risk for leukemia after transplantation.
+In younger people, there is a small long-term risk for leukemia after transplantation.
 Chemotherapy itself increases the risk of secondary cancers.
-Recent studies suggest that transplantation after chemotherapy does not add any additional risks.
+Studies suggest that transplantation after chemotherapy does not add any additional risks.

 Armitage JO.
 Early-stage Hodgkin's lymphoma.
 N Engl J Med.
 2010;363(7):653-662.